akshayasanghavi-commits/Learningpython1/rag_doc_qa/README.md

 README.md
 📚 Agentic RAG System with Local LLM (Fully Offline)

+This project implements a multi-source Retrieval-Augmented Generation (RAG) system capable of answering questions from PDF documents, structured databases, and live web search.

+The system uses a multi-agent architecture where a routing agent determines the most relevant data source, retrieves context, and generates answers using a local LLM.

 An end-to-end Agentic Retrieval-Augmented Generation (RAG) system built using:

 Custom document ingestion pipeline